design-patterns-in-ruby/design-patterns-in-ruby/README.md

 Ruby allows for classes to be modified at runtime.
 Consequently, rather than create an adapter to modify a classes API, we can simply modify the class at runtime to add or alter methods.

 Alternatively, Ruby also allows the runtime modification of individual instances.
-This provides a more

 Modifying instances or classes at run-time is advisable only when: